Twilio is an API (Application Programming Interface) for Messaging, Voice, Video, and Authentication.

 For non-developers, however, it may be hard to understand what Twilio’s platform does from the outset since it is an API service.
 It usually integrates with other company’s technology stacks, so you have probably used Twilio’s services many times without realising.

-Twilio cleverly takes advantage of the very fine line between documentation and marketing to appeal to all of its customers, regardless of job role.
+Twilio cleverly takes advantage of the very fine line between documentation and marketing to appeal to all of its customers, regardless of the job role.

 It has provided handy use cases on its main website to showcase Twilio’s functionality.
 This type of content provides some context for a service that may otherwise tend to seem quite abstract at first glance.